openid/openid4vp_ble/main.md

             Data: OVPSTADONENTRY_8520f00989 (3 character + 11 character identifier name + 5 bytes of the random X25519 public key)
 ```

 The data in the Advertisement Packet contain the prefix `OVP` indicating that the verifier is ready to accept connections for OpenID 4 VPs.
 A human readable name of the verifier is given in the next part.
-The rest of the data packet after the `_` contains the first 5 bytes of the public key (example: `8520f00989´). (max. available size 20 byte).
+The rest of the data packet after the `_` contains the first 5 bytes of the public key (example: `8520f00989´). (max. available size for data as defined by BLE is 20 byte).

 ### Scan Response Structure